rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rhoelements2-webapps.md

 From ActiveSync or Windows Mobile Device Center, select the "Add/Remove Programs" dialog normally found in the Tools menu.
 </li>
 <li>
-Uncheck the text box beside Motorola RhoElements x.x.x.x Runtime and click "OK".
+Uncheck the text box beside Zebra RhoElements x.x.x.x Runtime and click "OK".
 </li>
 <li>
 RhoElements will now uninstall from your device.